12 Things Good Hosts Always Do—and 9 Things They Don’t Bother With

 If you’re doing a buffet or hors d’oeuvres, cute printed or written labels will add a decorative touch and provide important information.
 Be sure to label foods with the most common allergens, like nuts, seafood and gluten.
 If you’re doing a seated dinner, consider printing out the menu for the evening on pretty card stock and place one per table or at each place setting.
 It lets guests know what to expect, adds a touch of class and even becomes part of the table decor on a holiday like Thanksgiving.

 Do it: Make meaningful introductions

-A hallmark of an excellent host is being able to make every guest feel welcome and included, and this starts with making proper introductions.
+A hallmark of an good party host is being able to make every guest feel welcome and included, and this starts with making proper introductions.
 Always begin by saying the name of the more senior or important guest, and include a tidbit of benign-but-interesting information about each person, says Sokolosky.
 For instance, “Dr. Scott, I’d like to introduce you to my nephew Jack.
 Dr. Scott and I met in med school, and Jack is considering becoming a doctor someday.”
 You can also use one of these interesting conversation starters.
 In large groups, offer name tags and/or name cards at each place setting to help guests get to know one another.